-What wage growth includes
+What wage growth measures

 Nominal vs real wage growth

-What drives wage growth
+What influences wage growth

-Not all wage increases come from the same mechanism.
-Some reflect stronger productivity or higher worker value in production.
-Others reflect labor scarcity, retention pressure, or sector-specific hiring competition.
-For that reason, wage growth should be understood as a compensation-adjustment process rather than as a standalone verdict on overall economic strength.
+Not all measured wage growth comes from the same mechanism.
+Some increases reflect stronger underlying pay gains for comparable workers.
+Others reflect composition effects, such as employment shifting toward higher-paying industries, lower-paid workers leaving payrolls, or job switchers receiving larger raises than workers who stay in place.
+For that reason, wage growth is best understood as a compensation-adjustment process rather than as a standalone verdict on economic strength.

 How wage growth appears in data